citusdata/postgresql-topn/README.md

 ### Config settings
 ###### `topn.number_of_counters`
 Sets the number of counters to be tracked in a `JSONB`.
-If at some point, the current number of counters exceed `topn.number_of_counters * 3`, the list is pruned.
+If at some point, the current number of counters exceed `topn.number_of_counters` * 3, the list is pruned.
 The default value is 1000 for `topn.number_of_counters`.
-You can increase the accuracy of the results by increasing the value of this variable by sacrificing space and time.
-The pruning process is applied by removing the bottom half of the maintained `top 3*n`.
+When you increase this setting, `TopN` uses more space and provides more accurate estimates.